Have you studied at college or university and are thinking of joining Waterloo to pursue your degree? You’re on the right track.

 Please note that we'll be unable to consider you for our program if you have already completed more than 2 years of study in a Computer Science or Math degree.
 Some Engineering programs may also be ineligible for consideration.

-We will not be able to process any transfers to our Business Administration and Computer Science program due to sequencing and scheduling issues.
+We will not be able to process any transfers to our Business Administration and Computer Science program or our Computing and Financial Management program due to sequencing and scheduling issues.

 Competition for admission is extremely competitive with very few spaces (if any) expected to be available for incoming transfer students.
 Applicants interested in transferring into Computer Science at Waterloo should have outstanding grades, especially in computer science and mathematics courses, and should be studying in a related program.
 Admissions assessments are performed on a case-by-case basis.